EXT. MT WHITNEY TRAIL, SOMEWHERE ON THE MILLIONTH SWITCHBACK – DAY

 There are several lakes along the trail.
 The first is Lone Pine Lake.
 As you can see here, it’s off the trail quite a bit.
 The second lake, Mirror Lake, lies a few minutes within the Mt Whitney Zone right after Outpost Camp.
 Outpost Camp is one of two campsites along the trail.
 It’s in a great location, albeit a bit mosquito-y.
 If you are backpacking Whitney and spending a few nights on the mountain, this would be your first stop!

-Heading up further from Outpost Camp, you reach what seems like a natural ampitheatre.
+Heading up further from Outpost Camp, you reach what seems like a natural amphitheater.
 Sheer walls surround a lush green field with a stream running through it.
-If you time it poorly and leave an hour late (or right, depending on how you look at it) you’ll catch the first rays of sunlight hitting the tip of the ridgeline.
-If you’re even luckier, you’ll catch both that and the full moon before it sets.
+If you time it poorly and leave an hour late (or right, depending on how you look at it) you’ll catch the first rays of sunlight hitting the tip of the ridge line.
+Get lucky and you’ll catch both that and the full moon before it sets.

 If you’re not careful, you’ll get wrapped up in the sunrise and spend way too much time here.
 Before you move on, though, don’t forget to turn around.
 It’s a nice sight as well.
 I’m not sure if it was the morning air, the warm sun, or the adrenaline of still not being halfway through the hike, but this next part was a breeze, despite the fact that you’re walking uphill the whole damn way!